Mastering the Art of Learning: A Comprehensive Course Overview and Notes on 'Learning How to Learn'

 Learning is a continuous process that starts when are born, even since that moment we start learning everything about our surroundings, light, wind, taste, people and much more.

-As the life goes by, the learning approach changes as we already master all those, we might start leveling up our game.
-In the college, it might be that math classes, in the university it might be any subject related to the area you want to master.
+As life goes by, the learning approach changes as we already master all of those, and we might start leveling up our game.
+In college, it might be math classes, in the university it might be any subject related to the area you want to master.

-The key idea from all the course, at least for me, is to understand how we think, use memory, procrastinate, make new connections in the brain and much more, to use that in our favor, seeking the balance between learning new thinks and mastering what we might already have.
+The key idea from the course, at least for me, is to understand how we think, use memory, procrastinate, make new connections in the brain and much more, to use that in our favor, seeking the balance between learning new things and mastering what we might already have.

 References